JustSustainabilityDesign/savetheAI/_pages/how-to-cite.md

 _Save the AI_ is a research-based creative campaign exploring the environmental and social impacts of generative AI through humour, satire, and participatory creative practices.

-If you reference _Save the AI_ in academic work, research, teaching, or other publications, please cite the publication that is most relevant to the aspect of the campaign you are discussing.
+If you reference _Save the AI_ in academic work, research, teaching, or other publications, please cite us.

 ## Research